kcmerrill/alfred/README.md

 * Optional private/public repositories so you can share private tasks with coworkers
 * Start alfred as a webserver to start tasks remotely
 * No need to be in the same directory when running alfred if it's local, as long as it's in a parent directory
 * Fire off multiple tasks at once
+* Variables, regular text and command line evaluated

 ## Why